 - Blanch the vegetables.
 A quick dip in boiling water is just enough to take the raw bite away while leaving the crisp, fresh texture.
 Submerging the veggies in ice water stops the cooking and locks in their bright green color.

 - Cook the pasta in well-salted water.
 This is the only way to flavor the pasta itself.
-I add 2 teaspoons of salt for 8 ounces of pasta.
+I use two teaspoons of salt for eight ounces of pasta.

 - Cook the pasta in the same water that was used to blanch the vegetables.
 This will lightly infuse the pasta with the veggie flavor and also means one less pan to clean.

-Primavera sauce is a light sauce of chicken broth, Parmesan cheese, and sometimes a touch of cream.
+The traditional primavera sauce is made with chicken broth, Parmesan cheese, and sometimes a touch of cream.
 Oil or butter can also be used.
 The sauce can be seasoned with salt and pepper and fresh herbs like basil, thyme, or tarragon.

 📖 Recipe Card